-As of June 30, 2021, the City's cash and cash equivalents balances include deposits held in checking accounts, savings accounts, and certificates of deposit.
+As of June 30, 2022, the City's cash and cash equivalents balances include deposits held in checking accounts, savings accounts, and certificates of deposit.

 Custodial Credit Risk: For deposits, custodial credit risk is the risk that in the event of the failure of the counterparty, the City will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The City has no formal policy on custodial credit risk.
-At June 30, 2021, \$1,057,100 of the government's bank balance of \$859,298 was exposed to custodial credit risk.
-The full amount exposed to custodial credit risk was collateralized by securities held by the pledging financial institution.
+At June 30, 2022, the City's net carrying balance of \$1,388,622 was covered either by FDIC or collateralized by securities held by the pledging financial institution.